andykdy/CPSC427-VAPE/playable-game.md

 ## Complex Geometry
-TODO WIP - Boss 2 is going to be using a sprite texture, but a mesh for collisions.
+Boss 2 contains both a sprite texture for animation, and an internal mesh for collisions.
-Bullets and player will collide with it using accurate collision detection.
-Bounding box check for efficiency
+Bullets and player collide with it using accurate collision detection.

+For efficiency, an axis-aligned bounding box check is performed first, using a slightly larger box than the texture.
+If that passes, the boss' vertices are checked against the player's collision box for any collisions.